 Develop electronic case allocation system and improve electronic case management program in order to raise trust towards the judiciary;

-Continue the reform of the Prosecutor's office aiming at further ensuring full independence of prosecutorial work from political influence and greater transparency and accountability; ;
+Continue the reform of the Prosecutor's office aiming at further ensuring independence of prosecutorial work from political [GE: political any undue] influence and greater transparency and accountability;

+Continue reforming the Criminal Code with the objective of liberalisation of sentences and modernisation of the law and ensuring its full compliance with relevant EU and international standards;

 Further improve legislative and institutional frameworks for providing high quality free legal aid as well as payable legal services;

-Ensure fair trial, access to justice and procedural rights in criminal proceedings in accordance with Georgia's obligations under the European Convention of Human Rights, the case-law of the Court and other relevant Conventions of the Council of Europe by putting in place:
+Continue ensuring fair trial, access to justice and procedural rights in criminal proceedings in accordance with Georgia's obligations under the European Convention of Human Rights, the case-law of the Court and other relevant Conventions of the Council of Europe by [fully::

-- legislation and measures aimed at guaranteeing the procedural rights of suspects and accused persons in criminal proceedings;
+- guaranteeing the procedural rights of accused persons in criminal proceedings;

-- legislation, measures and resources aimed at guaranteeing the rights for victims of crime for access to justice, protection, support and compensation, including under the criminal justice system.
+- guaranteeing the rights for victims of crime for access to justice, protection, support and compensation, including under the criminal justice system.]

 Introduce fair and efficient, and more widely used, alternative means of dispute settlement.